Motorcycle Insurance Minimum Requirements in Texas

 Texas statutes are very specific about the definition of a motorcycle and other similar vehicles:

-- Motorcycle―A motorized vehicle with a saddle for the rider and operating on a maximum of three wheels.
-This does not include tractors.
+- Motorcycle―A motorized vehicle with a saddle for the rider and operating on a maximum of 3 wheels.
+This does not include tractors or mopeds.
 Motorcycles are considered the same as passenger vehicles when it comes to registration, titling, and insurance requirements.

-- Moped―A motorized cycle that does not operate faster than 30 mph and has less than 2 hp and less than 50 cc displacement.
+- Moped―A motorized cycle that does not operate faster than 30 MPH and has less than 5 HP and less than 50 CCs displacement.

-Currently, up to 20% of Texas drivers on the road at any time are uninsured.
-In an effort to decrease that number, state lawmakers have set required minimum amounts of liability insurance.
-So, if you want to drive in this state, you must have liability coverage in at least the following amounts:
+In an effort to decrease the number of uninsured Texas drivers, state lawmakers have set required minimum amounts of liability insurance.
+So, if you want to drive in this state, you must have a motorcycle insurance policy that includes liability coverage in at least the following amounts: